bjurgess/cf-ups-manager/README.md

       Credential1: 1
       Credential2: 2
       Credential3: 3
-- name: stage
-  user-provided-services:
 ```

 ### Manifest Requirements
 * Currently, a UPS must have a list of credentials associated with it
-* Does not work with syslog urls yet
-* Does not work with route-services yet
 * The name of the space ***must*** match the name of the space in cloud foundry
 * You must have your target set to the space you wish to deploy